franc/truffle/README.md

   I like Thor.
   Middleman already depends on Thor so the gem is already in the bundle.
   Thor::Group is cool.
-  It a great tool to create generators, since you can define several steps which are invoked in the order they are defined. generators in Rails3.+ is Thor:Group's
+  It is a great tool to create generators, since you can define several step methods which are invoked in the order they are defined. generators in Rails3.+ is Thor:Groups

-So - let me show you an example.
+So - to understand what this means, let's look at an example:

 @

 CODE WALKTHROUGH

 WRAP UP
+  We've seen how I use Thor to manage building various Middleman apps.
+I use configuration to tell Thor what should be put in place in order for Middleman to build the proper app.
+  My application CoffeeScript is normalized into modules with as little assumptions made as needed.
+  Modules interact by means of firing and binding to events.
+In this way I hope to make staying up to date on module changes straight forward.

+Near future
+  Apart from building more modules, I will also build yet another Thor layer that will be responsible for packaging and submitting the resulting apps to the various mobile markets or stores.